Jędrzychowice railway station

 Jędrzychowice (Hennersdorf) is a railway station on the Węgliniec–Görlitz railway in the village of Jędrzychowice, Zgorzelec County, within the Lower Silesian Voivodeship in south-western Poland.

 History

-The station opened on 15 November 1846 as Hennersdorf, the terminus for the Węgliniec–Görlitz railway until the line was extended to Görlitz on 1 September 1847.
-Four passenger trains ran daily on the line.
+The station opened on 15 November 1846 as Hennersdorf, serving temporarily as the western terminus of the Węgliniec–Görlitz railway until the line was extended to Görlitz on 1 September 1847.
+At the time, four passenger pairs trains ran daily on the line.

 In 2007, the station platforms were rebuilt.
 The line to between Węgliniec and Zgorzelec was fully modernised and electrified on 15 December 2019.

+Train services

+The station is served by the following service(s):